 Select Dataset, then click Next.
 You'll then see this:

 Change the name of the Data Set to ds_employees.

 Click the Finish button to go back to your form.

-It might look as though nothing has happened, after you click the Finish button.
+In all versions, it might look as though nothing has happened, when you are

 When you save your project, the database will get saved along with all the solution files.